mozman/ezdxf/docs/source/launcher.rst

 ``browse``  PyQt DXF structure browser for DXF debugging and curious people ``strip``   Strip comments and THUMBNAILIMAGE section from DXF files ``config``  Manage config files
+``info``    Show information and optional stats of DXF files as loaded by ezdxf
 =========== ====================================================================

 The help option ``-h`` is supported by the main script and all sub-commands: